sorbet/sorbet/README.md

   - `lldb bazel-bin/main/sorbet -- <args> ...`
   - (Consider using `--config=static-libs` for better debug symbols)
   - If you see weird Python errors on macOS, try `PATH=/usr/bin lldb`.
-- to debug something in pay-server?
-  - See the section on “Local development” using `typecheck_devel`
 - to debug an existing Sorbet process (i.e., LSP)
   - launch Sorbet with the `--wait-for-dbg` flag
   - `lldb -p <pid>`